urob/zmk-config/scripts/readme.md

 automatically update the `MAX_COMBOS_PER_KEY` and `MAX_KEYS_PER_COMBO` settings for all boards, depending on the combos specified in `combos.dtsi`.

+If the `west.yml` contains any modules other than `ZMK`, the script will look for them in `HOST_MODULES_DIR` and automatically enable them for the build.

 ## Build steps

 ### 1. Clone the ZMK repository